act-rules/act-rules.github.io/pages/implementations/earl-reports.md

 ### Test Criterion

 For each result, we'll need to know which rule or procedure in the tool reported it, and which WCAG success criteria were failed.
-To do so, on the `test` property add an object.
+To do so, on the `test` property, add an object.
 This must include:

-- `title`: A string, the uniquely identifies what rule or procedure in the tool found the result.
+- `title`: A string, that uniquely identifies which rule or procedure in the tool found the result.
 - `isPartOf`: An array of strings, listing the WCAG success criteria that fail when the rule or procedure fails.
 These must use the IDs of the WCAG success criteria, prefaced with `WCAG2:`.
 For example `WCAG2:name-role-value`.

 ```json